 While the IPNC does not require samples from wineries outside of Oregon, wine submissions from other regions are gladly accepted and will certainly be included in the tasting and selection process.
-Two bottles of the same wine may be sent to:
+Two bottles of the same wine may be shipped to:

-IPNC Wine Selection
+IPNC Selection Committee

 410 NE Third St., Suite 5